Imago

 NCAA, College League, USA Football: SEC Media Day Jul 17, 2025 Atlanta, GA, USA Missouri Tigers head coach Eliah Drinkwitz talks to the media during the SEC Media Days at Omni Atlanta Hotel.
 Atlanta Omni Atlanta Hotel GA USA, EDITORIAL USE ONLY PUBLICATIONxINxGERxSUIxAUTxONLY Copyright: xJordanxGodfreex 20250717_jhp_th5_0203

-Amid the hot coaching carousel, Mizzou head coach Eli Drinkwitz stays in Columbia.
-Programs like Penn State, Auburn, LSU, and Florida, among others, were the reported suitors for the 42-year-old.
-But he maintained his stance of not leaving the Tigers and was rewarded with his fourth contract extension.
+Mizzou head coach Eli Drinkwitz stays in Columbia and is rewarded with his fourth contract extension.
+Amid the hot coaching carousel, programs like Penn State, Auburn, LSU, and Florida, among others, were the reported suitors for the 42-year-old.
+But he maintained his stance of not leaving the Tigers, and the MU leadership made their stance official.

 Watch What’s Trending Now!

 “Under his vision and leadership, Coach Drinkwitz has transformed the standard for Mizzou Football and united our entire program and fan base behind a clear pursuit of excellence,” said AD Laird Veatch.
+“Our ‘Will to Win’ is clear — we’re fully aligned behind Coach Drinkwitz and eager to keep building with him as he leads this program forward in the pursuit of championships.”
 The university president also thanked Eli Drinkwitz for what he had done for the program.

 ADVERTISEMENT